<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 • Washingtonia is a large palm with an elegant silhouette

-• It grows faster than other palms!
+• It has the advantage of growing faster than other palms!

 • It is relatively hardy, tolerating −5°C, even −10°C